-My research interests probe important contemporary questions such as modernity, religion, and the role of media in shaping and reflecting modern religious identities among Muslims in the Middle East and in diaspora.
+My research interests probe important contemporary questions such as modernity, decoloniality, religion, and the role of media in shaping and reflecting modern religious identities among Muslims in the Middle East and in diaspora.
 My work on diasporic media, Islam and popular culture has appeared in various journal publications and book volumes.
 I'm also the associate director of the Center for Media, Religion and Culture, which specializes in research, teaching and public outreach at the intersection of media and religion.
-My columns have appeared in many publications, including The Guardian, Salon, Forbes Magazine, The Huffington Post, Open Democracy, Yes Magazine, Geo, and Religion Dispatches.
 I am currently writing a book, Unmosquing Islam: Muslim Media and Alternative Modernity, which explores how Muslims engage, through their own media production, modernity as a source of both contention and identification.

 Identity, religion, and the role of media in shaping and reflecting modern religious identities among Muslims in the Middle East and in diaspora, Muslim media production, both transnational satellite television and digital media as a discursive and performative stage where young individuals and institutions debate and contest what it means to be modern in the Muslim context, Decolonial theory and its implications for Media Studies

 FYSM 1000 - First Year Seminar

 Provide first year students with an immersive experience in an interdisciplinary topic that addresses current issues including social, technical and global topics.
 Taught by faculty from across campus, the course provides students with an opportunity to interact in small classes, have project based learning experiences and gain valuable communication skills.
 Seminar style classes focused on discussion and projects.